bit-smart-io/smart-bdd/README.md

 - Improve the performance of the tests
 - Improve the productivity of writing and maintaining the tests

+Stretch  Goals:
+* Define the data and behaviour i.e. rest endpoints in JSON and generate the builders.
+* The above declarative JSON could also be used to generate a demo application.

 The fundamental approach is in stark contrast to existing frameworks: Cucumber, JBehave, Concordion etc...

-Traditionally have approximately four layers:
+Traditionally BDD frameworks have approximately four layers:

-1. Feature file / specification / UI.
+1. Feature file / specification / UI:
     - A feature is a text description of a feature that consists of scenarios and are made up of steps
     - This is the first thing that is writen and leads the design for the following.
-1. The glue layer.
+1. The glue layer:
     - Matches Java method for that step and the corresponding arguments.
 Usually a regular expression.
-1. Orchestrate your actual FT framework.
+1. Orchestration of the actual FT framework:
     - A Java method has been supplied data from the glue layer.
 You'll need to orchestrate your actual FT framework to actually do any testing.
     - You may have more data than you require - in non-trivial steps you have to chose code re-use or code duplication.
       Opting for code reuse makes glue layer and down more complex.
     - You may have a different domain and or bounded context for the feature file and the actual FT framework domain.
       This means adapting/transforming the data for the FT framework.
-1. The actual FT framework.
+1. The actual FT framework:
     - This usually would have the following functionality:
         - Set state before and after tests.
         - Exercise the thing under test.
         - Store state so that you assert on expected behaviour.
+        - State and behaviour verification.
     - This has been designed to accommodate additional complexities from above.

 Adding new data, steps and or features is not linear because of the following: